TheBozzz34/TheBozzz34.github.io/Help.md

 ### Contacting help

-There are several ways to get help, first and foremost is to join the discord. you will receive the most in depth help there.
-However if you do not have Discord, there are several ingame  ways to contact me If I am online, simply do /msg Potatodealer34 <Your Message Here> But, if I am not online, do /mail Potatodealer34 <Your Message Here>.
+There are several ways to get help, first and foremost is contact me If I am online, simply do /msg Potatodealer34 <Your Message Here>.
+You can also now submit a post to our forums!
 ### Complete Plugin List, Current count (27):

 - BetterSleeping3